 Preserving family tradition and effective tax planning may not often intersect.
 But when parents give the equity in a home to their children, they may be able to accomplish both goals.

 “In addition,” he says, “you’re getting a valuable and potentially appreciating asset out of the estate, which can have substantial estate tax savings.”

 Benefits of making a gift of equity

 Consider a scenario where parents own a home valued at $1 million and intend to include it as part of their estate.
 If the home continues to grow in value — for example, from $1 million to $2 million over the parents’ remaining lives — as part of the estate that $2 million figure would increase the likelihood of the estate’s value eclipsing the estate tax exclusion.
-(The estate tax limit is indexed for inflation; as of January 1, 2021, the limit is $11.70 million per taxpayer (and, with proper planning, twice that amount for married couples), but the limit currently is scheduled to be adjusted annually for inflation until cut in half in 2026 unless new legislation is passed.)
+(The estate tax limit is indexed for inflation; as of January 1, 2021, the limit is $11.70 million per taxpayer (and, with proper planning, twice that amount for married couples), but the limit currently is scheduled to drop back to about $6-7 million per taxpayer in 2026 unless new legislation is passed.)

 Options for completing a gift of equity

 For the most part, the gift giving process can be simple.
 But there are a number of considerations, including potential capital gain issues in some types of transfers where the home is subject to debt.

 One option for the transfer, if the parents have the liquidity, is for them to pay off the mortgage first.
 If the parents want the children to have some responsibility for the cost of the home, they could become the mortgage lender to their children for a portion of the home’s value.
 (Parents can lend to children at potentially more advantageous interest rates than the children could obtain from a commercial lender.)